-Twice a year, at start of term, the grades spend a week together off-campus: first at Kilcoo Camp, then on progressively more challenging outings such as canoeing in Temagami, dog-sledding in the Muskokas, or kayaking in B.C.
+Twice a year, at start of term, the grades spend a week together off-campus: first at Kilcoo Camp, then on progressively more challenging outings such as canoeing in Temagami or kayaking in B.C.

 Students step outside their comfort zones in a way that feels like fun, not work.
 They learn, first-hand, the values of intelligent risk-taking, perseverance and resilience - and bring this knowledge home to apply to other aspects of their lives.
 Contributing to the development of minds, bodies and character, our outdoor education program teaches students about themselves as it forges strong interpersonal relationships.

 - Character development: overcome personal obstacles; gain personal growth; embrace challenge; find leadership opportunities; learn about social responsibilities and perseverance;